 The objective of CCE is simply to lower the cost of electricity bills through the formation of a buying group composed of residents and businesses of one or more municipalities without interfering with the level of service provided by the utility, in this case, National Grid, distributing the electricity supply.

-First, the municipality must pass an article at Town Meeting.
-The municipality then selected Good Energy, L.P. to seek bids from TPS to obtain competitive electricity rates for participants.
-An account holder will be able to opt out of the program during a 30-day period at the onset of the program.
-They may also leave the program at any point with no associated termination penalties or fees.
+First, the municipality had to pass an article at town meeting.
+The town then selected Good Energy, L.P. to seek bids from third party suppliers to obtain competitive electricity rates for participants.
+An account holder is able to opt out from joining the program during a 30-day period at the onset of the program by returning the opt-out letter sent to the account holder by the winning supplier on behalf of the town, or they may leave the program at any point with no associated termination penalties or fees.